 Ever heard of the United States Life-Saving Service?

 Several columns past, I took to my bully pulpit and excoriated men who are married with children for being fathers first and husbands a distant second (maybe even third behind sports fans).
 My point, for those of you who are behind the curve here, is that children don’t need fathers who are …

 It’s pretty safe to say that most of us have seen the movie, “The Godfather.”
 We find ourselves repeating famous lines like “I’m going to make him an offer he can’t refuse,” or “leave the gun, take the cannoli.”
 It’s a great film with its Italian influence and still to this day is a cult cla…

 Many couples still get married in church, where they sing “I’ll Fly Away” (which is how we got the slang term “walk down the I’ll”).
 But even though some wedding traditions remain, much of the terminology has evolved.
 Do I understand what people are saying when they talk about tying the knot…

-Note: This is the latest in a series of conversations with local musicians.
+This is the latest installment in an ongoing series about local musicians.